Contents Cleanup After a Disaster

 Here are some water extraction tips to follow after a flood disaster:

-- Prevent electrocution: Before attempting to remove standing water, try to determine whether any active electrical cords are submerged.
+- Prevent electrocution: Before attempting to remove standing water, determine whether any active electrical cords are submerged.
 If cords are submerged, or you can’t tell for sure, contact your local utility company.

 - Use buckets to scoop water: Buckets, pumps and shop vacuums can all be used to remove standing water from your home.
 Dispose of water outdoors, into the ground.

 - Dry out the area: Once the standing water is removed, increase airflow through your home to speed up drying.
-You can use humidifiers, air movers and fans, as well as open windows and doors if the weather has cleared.
+You can use humidifiers, air movers and fans, and open windows and doors if the weather has cleared.

 - Pump out basements gradually: While most rooms can be cleared of water quickly, the basement is one exception.
 Flooded basements need to be pumped out slowly to prevent buckling if the ground surrounding the basement is waterlogged.